 Jusshu Ichiran Observatory

 Our first stop is at the Jusshu Ichiran Observatory, a lookout area with views out over Tokyo Bay.
-You immediately start climbing steps behind the Temple ticket booth and at this stage, the steps are very well-formed and finished.
+You immediately start climbing the steps behind the Temple ticket booth and at this stage, the steps are very well-formed and finished.
 These trails are not suited to wheelchairs or parents using strollers.

-Each of the attractions branch off from a couple of loop trails up and down the mountain, for this one you’ll climb up and back down before continuing on.
+Each of the attractions branches off from a couple of loop trails up and down the mountain, for this one you’ll climb up and back down before continuing on.
 It’s a flat grassed area with a few small shrines and memorial boards, all are in Japanese but you don’t need Google Translate for that view.